peregrin71/EliteDataConverter/README.md

 # EliteDataConverter

 This project reads an input xml file (custom format) to generate a cypher script that can be run in neo4j.
+The input data can be found here : https://github.com/peregrin71/EliteDataConverter/blob/master/EliteGraph/Data/EDData.xml

-To setup such a database check this website : https://neo4j.com/developer/neo4j-desktop/
+To setup a neo4j database check this website : https://neo4j.com/developer/neo4j-desktop/

 Then open the cypher file
 https://github.com/peregrin71/EliteDataConverter/blob/master/EliteGraph/Data/EDData.cypher